 Promoting and Protecting Education in Situations of Armed Conflict

-The ICRC, the Geneva Academy and Protecting Education in Insecurity and Conﬂict (PEIC) propose to host a joint conference on the theme of “Promoting and Protecting Education in Situations of Armed Conflict”, to explore the complex impact that armed conflict often has on access to education, as well as how the latter is protected under international law
+The ICRC, the Geneva Academy and Protecting Education in Insecurity and Conﬂict (PEIC) hosted a joint conference on the theme of “Promoting and Protecting Education in Situations of Armed Conflict”, to explore the complex impact that armed conflict often has on access to education, as well as how the latter is protected under international law

 Educational facilities are often affected in armed conﬂicts and other situations of violence.
 The sometimes excessive use of force by state armed forces or by organized non-state armed groups, combined with the fact that hostilities often take place in urban areas, make educational facilities, students and educators frequent casualties.
 Moreover, evidence suggests that education is not only inadvertently affected by armed conflicts, but access to education is also intentionally impaired by parties to armed conflicts.
 The effect is felt through the loss of teachers and intellectuals; the ﬂight of students and staff; the destruction of buildings; the shelving of investment; and the generalized degradation of education systems.
 Children are also directly affected: whether they are unaccompanied, separated from relatives or other carers, or whether they have been recruited into armed forces or armed groups, or are in detention, their access to schools or other educational facilities are likely to be obstructed to a significant extent.